Construction management courses

 These degrees typically include an industry placement year, which is a great opportunity to gain valuable experience on the job.
 However, this also means you'll gain your qualification in four years, as opposed to three.

 Entry requirements vary depending on the institution.
-Most stipulate that you should have at least two A-levels or equivalent - sometimes stipulating that one of these needs to be in maths or a science subject - as well as possessing good GCSEs in maths and English.
+Most stipulate that you should have at least two A-levels (or equivalent) - sometimes stipulating that one of these needs to be in maths or a science subject - as well as possessing good GCSEs in maths and English.

-For some courses, you'll need a minimum of 96 UCAS Tariff points to land a place, such as for the BSc Construction Management at the University of East London.
-Other institutions may expect more.
-For instance, you'll typically require 104 to 120 points for the BSc Construction Management at the University of Brighton and 112 for the BSc Construction Project Management offered by Oxford Brookes University.
+For some degree courses, you'll need a minimum of 104 UCAS Tariff points to land a place, such as for the BSc Construction Project Management offered by the University of Salford.

 Be sure to check with your chosen university before applying.
 Mature students who don't meet the minimum requirements, but already have significant industry experience, may also be considered.